 There are usually a few activities that take place after the service, aside from coffee hour.
 The congregational library is open for browsing and borrowing.
 There is often a discussion, perhaps about the sermon, a topical issue or a book.
 The artwork in Sunderland Hall is changed at the start of each month and there is usually an art show to celebrate the new installation.
 Please feel free to look around and join anything that interests you.

 Will someone try to pressure me to join or convert?

 Absolutely not.
 While Unitarians Universalists are very open to others joining our faith and congregation, we will not pressure anyone to join - in fact, we encourage people to take all the time they need before they decide to join.
 If you consider joining First Unitarian Congregation of Toronto, you should take some time to attend services, allow your children to participate in religious education/youth group, and consider how well Unitarian Universalism fits your personal beliefs.
 Our services can be different from one another so we suggest that you attend at least three services to get a real flavour of what we have to offer.

-For those who want to learn more about our congregation, a brief Newcomer’s Orientation is held the first Sunday of every month, at 11:45 in the Board Room.
+For those who want to learn more about our congregation, a brief Newcomer’s Information Meeting is held the first Sunday of every month, at 11:45 in the Board Room.
 It’s a casual conversation, with an opportunity for you to ask any questions you may have.